eliasbokreta/KillOnSight/README.md

 ## What is it ?
 This is a World Of Warcraft addon which allows to create a Kill On Sight list of enemy players and alert you whenever you target or mouseover them, it also scan for currently visible nameplates on your UI and trigger an alert.
+The addon also tracks kills and deaths done to/from a unit.

 ## Requirements
 KillOnSight is currently developed using **Classic Burning Cruisade** interface (version 20501).
 It may works on Retail but it hasn't been tested yet